 The Berea Nyack SDA Education Department has a Black History Month Project that is being done by all of the youth.
-The Presentations will be made on February 16th and 23rd, 2019.
+The Presentations have been postponed until March 2, 2019 due to the Unleashed 2 Seminars.
 You wont want to miss this!
 The guidelines for the projects are listed below.

 Black History Month Cereal Box Project #1